Joaxin/dpps-vercel/README.md

 STATIC_ROOT = BASE_DIR/"staticfiles"
 ```

-The builder allows us to run a custom bash script and deploy any files populated in a subdirectory of the build.
-This allows us to run `python manage.py collectstatic` in every build instead of having to run it before each deploy.

 ### Configure the project for Vercel

 There are three chores to take care of before you’re ready for deployment: adding a Vercel configuration, fixing some settings, and listing our dependencies.